MohosinMiah/Blog-Application-using-Spring-Boot/README.md

 ## Project Feature

-# Project Name: Spring Blog with Role-Based Security
+# Project Name: Blog application with Role-Based Security

 This project aims to provide a fully functional blog application with features like creating and managing posts, commenting on posts, and organizing posts by categories.
 The application is secured using Spring Security with Role-Based Access Control (RBAC) and employs JSON Web Tokens (JWT) for authentication.